-The following table sets forth director attendance at Board and committee meetings for the year ended December 31, 2020.
-None of the incumbent directors of the Corporation attended fewer than 100% of the Board meetings in 2020.
+The following table sets forth director attendance at Board and committee meetings for the year ended December 31, 2022.
+Two of the incumbent directors of the Corporation attended fewer than 100% of the Board meetings in 2022.
 The President and Chief Executive Officer of the Corporation is required to attend annual general meetings.
 Attendance by other directors is discretionary.
-Michael Richings, Chair of the Board, and Frederick Earnest, President, Chief Executive Officer and Director attended the 2020 annual general and special meeting in person.
-All other directors attended via virtual conferencing.
+All of the independent directors and Frederick Earnest, President, Chief Executive Officer and Director attended the 2022 annual general and special meeting in person.